shashankag14/similar-images-remover/README.md

 | `--frame_change_thresh`      | Threshold to convert grayscale images into binary.                                           | 25              |
 | `--resize_shape`      | Size to reshape the images.                                           | (200,200)              |

+## Output
+The script will save the detected similar images along with their similarity scores to a text file for further analysis.
+The similar images will be removed from the dataset folder and the removed images will be moved to the `removed_images` directory.

 ## Features